Intervention/docs/image/v4/modifying-images/inserting.md

 ---
 title: "Insert Images"
 subtitle: "Inserting images onto other images"
-lead: "Learn how to insert images onto other images using the Intervention Image library.
-Position images, adjust offsets, and control transparency for custom overlays or watermarks."
+lead: "Insert images onto other images with Intervention Image.
+Position, adjust offsets, and control transparency for overlays and watermarks in PHP."
 sort: 1
 ---